-This document is intended to help users set up the software environment for the development of audio applications using hardware based on the ESP32 by Espressif.
-Through a simple example, we would like to illustrate how to use ESP-ADF (Espressif Audio Development Framework).
+This document is intended to help users set up the software environment for the development of audio applications using hardware based on the ESP32 family of chips by Espressif.
+After that, a simple example will show you how to use ESP-ADF (Espressif Audio Development Framework).

-If you do not have the ESP32 LyraT board, you can still use ESP-ADF for the ESP32 based audio applications.
-This is providing your board has a compatible audio codec chip, or you develop a driver to support communication with your specific audio codec chip.
+If you do not have any of the above boards, you can still use ESP-ADF for the ESP32 and ESP32-S2 based audio applications.
+For this, your board needs to have a compatible audio codec or DSP chip; alternatively, you can develop a driver to support communication with your specific chip.

 To use ESP-ADF you need set up the ESP-IDF first, and this is described in the next section.

 ESP-ADF provides support for specific ESP-IDF versions (v3.3.2, v4.0 and v4.1) <https://docs.espressif.com/projects/esp-idf/en/release-v3.3/versions.html>`_.
 If your have already set up another version, please switch to a supported ESP-IDF version, or you may not be able to compile ESP-ADF applications.